geckoflume/mixologist/README.md

 - Cocktail making only if the quantities of the required ingredients are available
 - Alerts on empty bottles / full glass
 - Storage, management of recipes in a database
-- Voice control and interaction
+- Google Assistant voice control (recipe search)

-## TODO
+## Enhancements
-- Add HTTPS layer
-- Add security/auth
+- Add authentication
 - Add edit/delete ingredients and recipes
 - Computation of the number of cocktails that it is possible to make with the current bottles

 ## Specifications
+This application is written in Python 3, built around the Flask framework for routing.
+Data is stored in a MySQL database and can be updated using HTTP REST methods.

 ### Database specification
 ![Database relationship diagram](database.png "Database relationship diagram")

 ## Prerequisites
 ### Hardware
 - Orange Pi PC or other GPIO-capable board
 - 4 peristaltic pumps